dnsmob/BaitCenter/README.md

 **What's the need for this then?**

 At the time of writing, the use of GDC for custom notifications isn't even possible.
-Plus, passing values/properties in notifications (using maybe userData dictionaries) is far from intuitive.
+Plus, passing values/properties in notifications (using maybe userInfo dictionaries) is far from intuitive.
 Ghost notifications promote strong typing so it becomes more evident what to expect from custom notifications.

 **So is this like an event bus?
 Why should I use this instead of *insert lib name* event bus?**